Jeff Hendrick: 2023–24 season: Loan to Sheffield Wednesday

+Return to Derby County and retirement

+On 7 March 2025, Hendrick returned to newly-promoted Championship side Derby County on a short-term contract until the end of the season.
+Hendrick featured as an unused substitute on six occasions, however he failed to make an appearance for the first team and missed the last four matches with a calf injury as the club maintained their Championship status.
+On 16 May 2025, Derby announced that Hendrick would leave the club upon the expiry of his contract at the end of June.

+On 1 October 2025, after having been without a club since July, Hendrick announced his retirement from professional football.
+He had attempted to find other clubs but could not find a suitable match for his family circumstances and his location.

 International career

 Youth

-Born in Dublin, Hendrick has been capped by Ireland at under-15, under-16, under-17, under-18, under-19 and under-21 levels.
+Born in Dublin, Hendrick was capped by Ireland at under-15, under-16, under-17, under-18, under-19 and under-21 levels.
 He was shortlisted for the Republic of Ireland under-17 level International Player of the Year award in July 2010.
 He played a key role in the U19s successful 2011 European Under-19 Championship qualifying campaign putting in a "string of impressive displays" as he featured in all three group matches and notched the only goal of the match in a 1–0 win over Poland U19s.
 In July 2011, Hendrick was named in the squad for the European Under-19 Championships.
 He started in all four of Ireland's matches at the tournament as they were knocked out in the semi-final stage to Spain.

 Upon his return from the tournament, Hendrick was called up to the Irish U21 squad for the first time.
 He made his debut in a 2–1 victory against Austria U21s on 9 August 2011.